abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_get_interrupt_on_pin(uint8_t pin)
 ```
-Gets whether the interrupt is enabled for the selected pin
+Gets whether the interrupt is enabled for the selected pin.
 **Parameters:**
 pin *(uint8_t)*: pin to read, 1 to 16
 **Returns:** *(uint8_t)* 1 = enabled, 0 = disabled